 We have an on-site childcare centre at the Hamilton City Campus, called Kidz@Wintec.
 Places are limited, so it is best to register your interest early.
 Please contact the Centre Manager, Doreen Frame, for more information about our facilities.

 If you are studying at the Rotokauri Campus, click here to find childcare options nearby.

 You may be entitled to a Work and Income NZ (WINZ) subsidy to help with the cost of childcare.
 Subsidies vary depending on your situation.
 Speak to WINZ directly about your options.

-Wintec has various social media networks for you to stay connected with fellow students and staff.
+We have various social media networks for you to stay connected with fellow students and staff.
 This is a great way to find about events, news or announcements.
-Find all the Wintec social media channels here.
+Find all the social media channels here.

-Sawit - Student Association of Wintec is a student-led, independent organisation providing a source of advocacy, pastoral care and representation for Wintec students.
-This is a great place to stay well informed about Wintec, promoting a positive student culture and environment, and ensure your welfare is preserved while you study.
+Sawit - Student Association of Wintec is a student-led, independent organisation providing a source of advocacy, pastoral care and representation for our students.
+This is a great place to stay well informed, promoting a positive student culture and environment, and ensuring your welfare is preserved while you study.
 You can contact the Students' Association directly here.